–Hidden comment

 Not only do you have so many channels and methods to pick from, but there is also often some confusion about how some specific methods really work.

-Take affiliate marketing and referral marketing, for example.
+Take affiliate marketing vs. referral marketing, for example.
 A lot of people use those two terms interchangeably.
 They think that since both rely on asking other people to promote products or services, they are essentially the same thing.

 What are the main similarities between referral marketing and affiliate marketing?